 The Case for Active Management

-You do not achieve high returns by running a factory from the comfort of your computer in a warm office
+You do not achieve high returns by running a factory from the comfort of your computer in a warm office.

 My colleagues and I actively manage each company we buy.
 Our team has experts on strategic, tactical, and crisis management, and often with extensive experience from the industry.
 That is why we only buy companies in sectors we genuinely understand, and each purchase decision is backed by a lengthy decision-making process and detailed due diligence.
 In acquired companies, we replace ineffective management and provide the impetus to move businesses in new directions.
-Moreover, we seek to build robust platforms in specific industries, taking advantage of synergies within our portfolio, while selling off unproductive assets.
+Moreover, we seek to build robust platforms in specific industries, taking advantage of synergies within our portfolio, and while also selling off unproductive assets.

 Money Is the Best Incentive